aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 You can get a collection of styles defined in the document using the **Document.styles** property.
 This collection holds both the built-in and user-defined styles in a document.
 A particular style could be obtained by its name/alias, style identifier, or index.
 The following code example demonstrates how to get access to the collection of styles defined in the document.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_styles_and_themes-AccessStyles.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_styles_and_themes-AccessStyles.py" >}}

 ## How to Extract Content Based on Styles